-2017 CFEBA Cornerstone Project Update: Akuyam Village Rejoices
+2017 CFEBA Cornerstone Project: Akuyam Village is enjoying access to CLEAN WATER!

 In video above, a woman from Akuyam Village in Uganda says: "Energy Bar, thank you, please rescue us from suffering.
 We want water."